-Despite the name, the café gourmand (gourmet coffee in English) is not a modest dessert.
+So what is café gourmand?
+Café gourmand in English could be translated as “gourmet coffee dessert.”
+Despite the name, the café gourmand is not a modest dessert.
 Not even a little bit.

 Since its launch, the café gourmand has become one of the French’s favorite desserts, without however dethroning the crème brulée, the profiteroles, or the floating island.

-Why Parisians Love the Café Gourmand so Much?
+Why Do Parisians Love the Café Gourmand Dessert so Much?

 The dessert tray, filled with pastries and ice creams, contains a little bit of everything, then you get to taste more than one!
 And because of its small size, you feel slightly less indulgent.